danveloper/grails-js-controllers/README.md

 Actions should return a JavaScript object representing the model.
 This return object will be coerced to a Map before being delegated to the view.

 But, before your controller is to be reigstered within the `ApplicationContainer`, the script must first be loaded into the JavaScript execution environment.
 When being loaded, scripts are resolved relative to the `web-app/WEB-INF/js.controllers` directory.
-Scripts are loaded with the `register(String)` method off of the `JsControllersApplicationContainer` class.
+Scripts are loaded with the `load(String)` method off of the `JsControllersApplicationContainer` class.
 Accessing this class must be performed through dependency injection or application context lookup.

 For example, you may load a JavaScript controller at application initialization from your `BootStrap.groovy` class: